dyc3/senior-design/protocol.typ

 == Messages sent during Monolith connection startup

 When a Monolith starts up, and load balancing is enabled, it must listen on a seperate port for incoming balancer connections.
 Balancers will initiate connections based on their configured Monolith discovery method.
-Upon accepting a new connection, the Monolith must send an "init" message to the Balancer to inform it of the port that it is listening for normal HTTP requests on, and an auth token to verify authenticity.
+Upon accepting a new connection, the Monolith must send an "init" message to the Balancer to inform it of the port that it is listening for normal HTTP requests on, an auth token to verify authenticity, and a MonolithID to identify specific Monolith instances.

 Once the Balancer receives this message, the connection is considered fully established, and the Monolith and Balancer can begin sending messages to each other.

+#figure(
+  image("figures/monolith-id-generation-class.svg", width: 80%),
+  caption: "Class diagram for how Monolith IDs are generated and sent to the Balancer" ) <Figure::monolith-id-generation-class>

+#figure(
+  image("figures/monolith-id-sequence.svg", width: 80%),
+  caption: "Sequence diagram for how Monolith IDs are sent to and used by the Balancer" ) <Figure::monolith-id-sequence>